 You’ll Be Eating Nothing But Take Away’s

 Yes, there are stir fries and plenty of dishes with rice and noodles, but don’t let myths about Thailand’s cuisine fool you into thinking it’s the same as the generic take away from that run of the mill Chinese delivery place at home.Thai food is known for its sweet, salty, tangy, and spicy balance.
 It also has rich curries and grilled meats that are phenomenal.
-Find a nearby Thai restaurant that has good reviews and take your family there.
+Find a nearby Thai restaurant that has good reviews and takes your family there.

 You Won’t Be Able to Find Anything You Need

-Most of the major city’s and towns in Thailand are equipped with either malls, shopping centers, and or superstores.
+Most of the major city’s and towns in Thailand are equipped with either mall, shopping centers, and or superstores.
 Many supercenters actually dedicate entire floors to electronics, clothing, or beauty stores with familiar Western brands and products.
 These are some of the main stores to be found: